jtkornel/libmbot/README.md

 ## How to install

-Libmbot uses CMake as its build system, and can be built standalone or as part of a ROS2 workspace.
+Libmbot uses CMake as its build system and can be built standalone or as part of a ROS2 workspace.
 It depends on ASIO for serial communication, which is automatically downloaded using FetchContent in the CMake file.

 To build in ROS2 you can for instance add to your workspace .repo file
 ```